 Clicking on a reference will open the document in a new browser window or tab.

-The committee would welcome comments on what is available and possible future developments.
+The Libary Steward would welcome comments on what is available and possible future developments.

 The indexes to Campanology and The Bellringer now have a point-and-click facility, thanks to Tony Smith.